ortizfram/MySQL-cheatsheet-projects/README.md

 ORDER BY first_name
 ```
 -------------------------------------
-# # 🟢 OPERATORS // NOT, IN, BETWEEN, LIKE, REGEXP
+# # 🟢 OPERATORS // NOT, IN, BETWEEN, LIKE, REGEXP, IS NULL

 - `IN`, `NOT IN` operator